Basset Hound

 The Basset Hound is a scent hound breed with origins that are somewhat unclear, believed to date back to medieval France.
 Characterized by their long ears, droopy eyes, and short legs, they typically weigh between 50 to 65 pounds and stand about 14 inches tall at the shoulder.
 Known for their tenacious and friendly temperament, Basset Hounds are often used in hunting due to their excellent tracking abilities, but they also make affectionate family pets, enjoying a laid-back lifestyle while being playful and loyal companions.

-Basset Hounds are known for being tenacious, friendly, affectionate, devoted, sweet-tempered, and gentle, funny, playful.
+Basset Hounds are known for being tenacious, friendly, affectionate, devoted, sweet-tempered, and gentle, playful, loyal.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Basset Hound means committing to moderate grooming every week or two, vigorous daily exercise, and consistent training from an early age.
 Their gentle, social nature makes them a wonderful addition to active families.